 Q. What if the debt was discharged in a bankruptcy case?

 A. Sometimes, companies buy debt that has already been discharged in a bankruptcy case.
 It is illegal for them to sue you for this debt.
 If the discharge is properly raised and proven, it may lead to the case being dismissed.
 You may need to talk to an attorney to determine if your debt was properly discharged in bankruptcy and, therefore, uncollectable.
 You may have claims against the company suing you if it has wrongfully filed the lawsuit.

 Q. What should I do if I agree with the claims raised in the lawsuit?

 A. If you agree that you owe the money claimed in the lawsuit to the company suing you, you can go to the pre-trial hearing and let the clerk of court know you do not dispute the debt.
 If you can afford to pay the debt, then pay.
 If you cannot afford to pay but are willing and able to make payments, you can mediate and set up an agreement with the plaintiff to start paying while at the pre-trial hearing.
 Make sure you are definitely able to afford the amounts you agree to pay.
 Also, make sure the interest rate charged is proper.
-The “judgment interest rate” is less than the contract rate.
-As of Jan.
-1, 2017, the interest rate is 4.97 percent.
+The “judgment interest rate” may be less than the contract rate.
+As of April 1, 2023, the interest rate is 6.58 percent.
 The rate can change every three months.